williamzhu9/SocialMediaGallery/readme.txt

 (If you haven't already)
 0.0 Install Node.js in VSCode
+    Install mongodb service from this location https://www.mongodb.com/try/download/community This will allow you to have the mongodb services on your computer, if you have another mongodb service, it should work as well.
-    Install mongodb service from this location https://www.mongodb.com/try/download/community (First time setup, run these commands in the same directory as the server.js file) 0.5 Npm install mongodb
+(First time setup, run these commands in the same directory as the server.js file) 0.5 Npm install mongodb
     Npm install express